 The Eniola-Adefeso Lab

 Typically, white blood cells are a key agent in repairing tissue, controlling infection, and defeating disease.
 But in the case of acute lung injury, which has a mortality rate of 40 to 60 percent, white blood cells exacerbate the problem by breaking down vascular barriers to the lung and encouraging the growth of bacteria that can trigger a cascade of life-threatening complications.
 One of the best hopes for lowering the mortality rate is a new vascular targeted system under development by U-M Chemical Engineering Professor Lola Eniola-Adefeso and her lab.
 Their unique polymer-drug system is designed to seek out white blood cells (leukocytes) at specific disease sites, and prevent the cells from going into the lungs.
 In-vitro tests with mouse models, funded by U-M MTRAC for Life Sciences (made possible by the Michigan Economic Development Corporation), demonstrate that this new technology significantly reduces white blood cells in the lung and resolves inflammation.
-Having recently secured an NIH grant to further her research, Eniola-Adefeso is now working with Tech Transfer to advance her delivery system toward trials, in hopes that it may prove useful in the fight against COVID-19.
+Having recently secured an NIH grant to further her research, Eniola-Adefeso is now working with Innovation Partnerships to advance her delivery system toward trials, in hopes that it may prove useful in the fight against COVID-19.